The Contest Overview

 The self-care nursing theory of Dorothy Orem should generally be the best in terms of performance.
 The reason being, it can be widely used in various nursing situations.
 This theory can be applied in all the circumstances at little cost compared to the other theories.
 This theory has attained higher scores in almost all the criteria.
 The interpersonal theory of Hildegard Peplau considers the patient care development as well as the best nursing attributes that are useful in their roles.
 However, the Hildegard Peplau’s theory of interpersonal relations is a bit complex as compared to the other theories.
 In general performance rating, it will still have lower scores compared to the other theories.

-The winner
+The Winner

-Based on the criterion set by the judges, the overall agreement is that Madeleine Leininger is the winner of the competition.
+Based on the criteria set by the judges, the overall agreement is that Madeleine Leininger is the winner of the competition.
 The Madeleine Leininger’s theory of trans-cultural nursing scored highly in most of the criterion set by the judges.
 The theory was simple, clear and has been applied in all clinical nursing.
 The theory has also been practiced in all other areas of nursing.
 In general, the theory had the highest performance.

 The main aim of this paper was to discuss this year’s American Idol Nursing Theory Contest that includes the competition process, the contestants as well as the justification for selecting the winner.
 Moreover, each of the contestant theory was reviewed and rated based on the set criteria in order to come up with the best performance.
 On reviewing the contestant’s performances, Madeleine Leininger’s theory of trans-cultural nursing was chosen the winner.
-This was because of its simplicity, clarity and wider applications in clinical nursing.
+This was because of its simplicity, clarity, and wider applications in clinical nursing.

 References